xianglusoc/xianglusoc.github.io/index.md

 ## Works in progress

-- Lu, Xiang, Junzhe Chen, Anqi Liu, Xuming Hu, and Hui Xiong.
-“Colorism in Contemporary Advertisements and Fashion Magazines: A Computational Visual Analysis.”
+- “Colorism in Contemporary Advertisements and Fashion Magazines: A Computational Visual Analysis.”

-- Lu, Xiang.
-“Internalized Colorism: Discrepancies Between Self-Perceived and Externally-Assessed Skin Tone in Mexico and Their Association with Health and Life Satisfaction.”
+- “Internalized Colorism: Discrepancies Between Self-Perceived and Externally-Assessed Skin Tone in Mexico and Their Association with Health and Life Satisfaction.”

-- Lu, Xiang.
-Between Markets and Minarets: Sino-Muslims Navigating the Crossroads of China-Arab Trade (book manuscript).
+- Between Markets and Minarets: Sino-Muslims Navigating the Crossroads of China-Arab Trade (book manuscript).

-- Lu, Xiang.
-“Teaching Race and Ethnicity in Modern China: A Study of Chinese Geography and History Textbooks, 1903-1984.”
+- “Teaching Race and Ethnicity in Modern China: A Study of Chinese Geography and History Textbooks, 1903-1984.”